tobiscode/disstans/docsrc/disstans/compiled.rst

 ========

-This module contains subroutines that are written in Fortran90 and compiled during the installation of GeoNAT.
+This module contains subroutines that are written in Fortran90 and compiled during the installation of disstans.
 They provide a significant speed boost compared to pure-Python implementations.

 maskedmedfilt2d